Hanbit-Kang/mypokemon/README.md

 # My Pokemon

 My Pokemon demonstrates Compose android app with Hilt, Coroutines, Flow, Room based on MVVM architecture and modularization.
+In particular, the app has been built entirely with Jetpack Compose.

 ![main](https://user-images.githubusercontent.com/58168528/209945189-6fe412e8-221f-46c3-8aea-ad52ec4aa16a.png)